ericstrs/p2p/report.md

 }
 ```

-The encrypt function creates a salt to generate a new key.
-Should be noted that this design makes it so that each new message results in a newly generated key.
-Updating the key for every new messages has the added benefit of making it so that in the case that a key is compromised, the rest of the messages will be made unavailable to the attacker.
-The fact that the users are able to build the same key--that is, they don't actually have to transmit the key--makes generating a key for every a plausible way forward.
-Next, a AES block cipher is created using the key, followed by the creations of initialization vector (IV).
+The `encrypt` function creates a salt to generate a new key.
+It should be noted that this design results in each new message using a newly generated key.
+Updating the key for every new messages means that, in the case of a key being compromised, the rest of the messages will be made unavailable to the attacker.
+The fact that the users are able to build the same key--that is, they don't actually have to transmit the key--makes generating a key for every message feasible.
+Next, a AES block cipher is created using the key, followed by the creation of an Initialization Vector (IV).
 The IV ensures that if the same message is sent repeatedly, the ciphertext will differ for each message.
 This eliminates potential patterns that would be visible to a keen attacker.
-Cipher Block Chaining (CBC) mode of operation is desirable in this use case as it provides confidentially and message integrity.
+Cipher Block Chaining (CBC) mode of operation is desirable in this use case as it establishes confidentially and message integrity.

-The plaintext is padding using PKCS #7 to pad the data to a multiple of 16 bytes.
-PKCS7 padding works as follows: if message is not a multiple of 16 bytes long, count the number $n$ of bytes it would take to pad to a multiple of 16; append the number $n$ until you reach the multiple of 16 bytes.
-If number of padding bytes is 0, then we don't need to do anything since it is already a multiple of 16.
-The corresponding code is shown below.
+PKCS #7 is used to pad the plaintext to a multiple of 16 bytes.
+PKCS7 padding works as follows: if message is not a multiple of 16 bytes long, count the number $n$ of bytes it would take to pad to a multiple of 16; append $n$ bytes.
+If the number of padding bytes is 0, then we don't need to do anything since it is already a multiple of 16.
+The corresponding code is shown below:

 ```
-func pkcs7Padding(plaintext []byte, blockSize int) []byte {
+// pkcs7Padding returns the input plaintext padded with PKCS#7 padding. func pkcs7Padding(plaintext []byte, paddingSize int) []byte {
+  // Add padding to the end of the plaintext to make its length a
-  // How many bytes to get to 16? paddingSize := blockSize - (len(plaintext) % blockSize)
+  // multiple of the block size. padSize := paddingSize - (len(plaintext) % paddingSize)

-  // Create a list of length `paddingSize` that consists of values all equal to `paddingSize`. padding := bytes.Repeat([]byte{byte(paddingSize)}, paddingSize) return append(plaintext, padding...)
+  // Create a list of length `paddingSize` that consists of values all
+  // equal to `paddingSize`.
+  padding := bytes.Repeat([]byte{byte(padSize)}, padSize)
+  return append(plaintext, padding...)
 }
 ```